BlueBrain/placement-algorithm/doc/source/index.rst

  - read `MVD3 <https://bbpteam.epfl.ch/documentation/Circuit%20Documentation-0.0.1/mvd3.html>`_ file with cell positions
  - fetch auxiliary volumetric datasets for an associated atlas
+ - for every cell, assign orientation according to 'orientation' atlas dataset
+ - if specified by placement rules, apply additional random rotation
  - score each position-morphology combination
  - pick morphologies for every position based on score
  - output the result as a new MVD3